PeterOlsen1/PeterOlsen1/README.md

 # I'm Peter, welcome to my profile! 👋

-I've got a website which can be found [here](https://peterolsen1.github.io/)
+I've got a website which can be found [here](https://peterolsen1.github.io/).
+Feel free to scroll down and check out what I do!

 <!-- I'm currently somewhere between 2 and 3 semesters from graduating with a degree in computer science from the University of Minnesota Twin Cities.
 I figured it's a good idea to upload all of my projects to GitHub so I can learn principles of version control, and so that those who so choose to can view them.